 Secure Remote Worker comes with the powerful ThinScale Management Platform.
 This management system allows the central deployment of software, device profiles and policy updates to agent machines.

 Further, in order to assist with support and compliance, Secure Remote Worker includes central event reporting, central auditing and logging and device control options.
 The ThinScale Management Platform allows all this while also providing a simplified admin experience.

 The management platform also allows you to check and sign off on device credentials and system health using the Validation Tool, in order to ensure security of the machines and to speed up on-boarding.
-The validation tool within SRW allows end users to run pre-configured tests (set by the IT team) on their personal devices before Secure Remote Worker is installed to make sure it meets the company's requirements.
+The Validation Tool allows end users to run pre-configured tests (set by the IT team) on their personal devices before Secure Remote Worker is installed to make sure it meets the company's requirements.
 The results of these tests are then sent right back to the ThinScale Management Console for the IT team to review.
-The validation tool can check everything from antivirus status, OS update status, and even if Secure Remote Worker is attempting to be installed on a virtual machine.
+The Validation Tool can check everything from antivirus status, OS update status, and even if Secure Remote Worker is attempting to be installed on a virtual machine.
 All of this expedites the on-boarding process, ensuring the devices are fit for agent work.

 Deploy in 10 minutes